ahmedqamesh/canmops/README.md

-# CANMoPS for DCS Controller
+# CANMOPS for DCS Controller
 This Python package can communicate with the [<abbr title="Detector Control System">DCS</abbr>](https://twiki.cern.ch/twiki/bin/viewauth/Atlas/DetectorControlSystemMainPage "Only accessible with CERN account") ASIC: [Monitoring Of Pixel System (MOPS)](https://edms.cern.ch/ui/file/1909505/3/MOPS-specs-V3_docx_cpdf.pdf).
 It communicates with a <abbr title="Controller Area Network">CAN</abbr> interface and talks CANopen with connected DCS Controllers.
 Currently only CAN interfaces from [AnaGate](https://www.anagate.de/) (Ethernet) and [Kvaser](https://www.kvaser.com/) (USB) are supported.
 ## Installation
 This Python package requires a working [Python 3.6](https://www.python.org/ "Official Python Homepage") Installation.
 I recommend the usage of [Anaconda](https://anaconda.org/ "Official Anaconda Homepage") which is available for all platforms and also easy to install and manage.